sroehling/MailShredder/MailCleaner/support.md

 -->

 If you have any further questions or inquiries, please visit the [website for this app][AppWebsite].
-At the app's website you'll find [answers to frequently asked questions][AppFaq], and support contact information should you need further assistance.
+At the app's website, you'll find [answers to frequently asked questions][AppFaq], and support contact information should you need further assistance.

 [AppWebsite]:http://mailshredder.resultra.com/support